allcrux/turbo-scroll/README.md

 your controller make sure you use that parameter for selecting the records for a given page.

-You could use the [next-pageable](https://github.com/allcrux/next-pageable) gem but one can also use any other pagination gem of choice.

 When the loader component becomes visible, it will do 2 things

 - append the next page to the #infinite dom id